tarantool/doc/doc/book/app_server/yields.rst

 **Example #2**

-Assume that there are tuples in the memtx space ``tester`` where the third field represents a positive dollar amount.
+Assume that there are tuples in the :ref:`memtx <engines-chapter>` space ``tester`` where the third field represents a positive dollar amount.

 Let's start a transaction, withdraw from tuple#1, deposit in tuple#2, and end the transaction, making its effects permanent.

 ..  code-block:: tarantoolsession